All Episodes

 Well, thank you, sir.

-Um and I want to thank you so much for your unconditional support of Israel.
+And I want to thank you so much for your unconditional support of Israel.

-You talked uh probably about an hour, hour and a half ago about how the Jewish people have survived many civilizations that haven't.
+You talked probably about an hour, hour and a half ago about how the Jewish people have survived many civilizations that haven't.

-We have a joke about that any time we celebrate a Jewish holiday.
+We have a joke about that anytime we celebrate a Jewish holiday.

 There are three lines to a Jewish holiday.

-They tried to kill us, they failed.
+They tried to kill us.

 Let's eat.

-They tried to kill us, they failed, let's eat.
+They tried to kill us.

 Yes, sir.